typescript-cheatsheets/react/docs/advanced/types-react-ap.md

 - `Element` - the type of any JSX expression.
 You should ideally never need to see or use this, but you do because of [a limitation of TypeScript](https://github.com/microsoft/TypeScript/issues/21699).
 - `LibraryManagedAttributes` - It specifies other places where JSX elements can declare and initialize property types.
 Used to resolve static `defaultProps` and `propTypes` with the internal props type of a component.
-- `IntrinsicElements` - every possible built-in component that can be typed in as a lowercase tag name in JSX
+- `IntrinsicElements` - every possible built-in component that can be typed in as a lowercase tag name in JSX.
+If you're using this to get the attributes for a HTML element, `React.ComponentProps<element>` may be more readable as it doesn't require knowing what "Intrinsic" means.

 Not commonly used but good to know